LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/angular-1st-steps.rst

 -----------------------

 ``ng serve`` continues to run until you type "control+c" in the terminal.
-Go ahead and interrupt this process now.
+Go ahead and interrupt the process now.
+If you try refreshing your page, you will see an error.

 Now let's take a look at the different project files.